What Are the Types of Aircraft Propellers?

 Fixed-Pitch Propeller

-The fixed-pitch propeller is designed to be one individual part, often made of aluminum alloy or wood.
+The fixed-pitch propeller is designed to be one individual part, often made of aluminium alloy or wood.
 It typically uses two blades and is called fixed-pitch because only one pitch setting is available.
 This propeller is designed to be most efficient when kept with a fixed rotational and forward speed.
 The speeds of both the airplane and the engine should be set, and any change in either of these speeds will result in a reduced efficiency of both the propeller and the engine.
 Many single-engine aircraft and airplanes of low speed, range, power, or altitude use the fixed-pitch propeller.
 Some advantages of this propeller are its low cost and simple operation, as it does not require the pilot to input controls during flight.

 Variable Pitch Propellers